 This optional shortcut bypasses a small climb into Middlesex and is worth riding just for the amazing view of the Mad River from an old bridge that is closed to anything bigger than a motorcycle.
-This short dirt road was graded last week, and with the light rain we have had since then should be in perfect shape for skinny road tires on the 25th.
+The road is gravel but it's a low-traffic dead end, so it's usually in good shape for road tires.
 If you decide to take this detour, communicate with your support driver, as they will have to take the long way to 100B.